• Home

 • As a law student specializing in company law, you can find exciting career opportunities in the real estate industry.

-• As a legal advisor in a real estate company, your role would involve providing legal guidance and support on property acquisition, construction, and management matters.
+• As a legal advisor in a real estate company, you would provide legal guidance and support on property acquisition, construction, and management matters.

 • You would be responsible for drafting and reviewing legal documents, negotiating contracts, and providing legal advice to the management team.